Remote desktop software

-In computing, the term remote desktop refers to a software- or operating system feature that allows a personal computer's desktop environment to be run remotely off of one system (usually a PC, but the concept applies equally to a server or a smartphone), while being displayed on a separate client device.
+Remote desktop software is software for remote administration of computers, allowing a desktop environment to be displayed on a computer, known as the client, other than the one on which it is running − the server.
+While commonly found in the context of personal computers, the concept also applies to other forms of computers, such as smartphones and dedicated servers.

 Remote desktop applications have varying features.
 Some allow attaching to an existing user's session and "remote controlling", either displaying the remote control session or blanking the screen.
-Taking over a desktop remotely is a form of remote administration.

 Overview

 Remote access can also be explained as the remote control of a computer by using another device connected via the internet or another network.
 This is widely used by many computer manufacturers and large businesses help desks for technical troubleshooting of their customer's problems.